Unresponsive pilot seen slumped over before deadly Virginia plane crash, officials say

 Kirby deferred questions about a follow-up report on the security response over Washington airspace to the Pentagon and U.S. Secret Service.
 But he said, “What I saw was just a classic, textbook response.”

-The White House was continuously informed as Air Force jets tried to contact the pilot of the civilian plane and monitored the small aircraft's path from Washington airspace to rural Virginia, Kirby said.
+The White House was continuously informed as the military jets tried to contact the pilot of the civilian plane and monitored the small aircraft’s path from Washington airspace to rural Virginia, Kirby said.

-Police said Sunday night that rescuers had reached the crash site in a rural part of the Shenandoah Valley and that no survivors were found.
-Virginia State Police said officers were notified of the potential crash shortly before 4 p.m. and rescuers reached the crash site by foot around four hours later.
+Air Traffic Control audio from the half-hour before the plane crashed captures voices that identify themselves as military pilots trying to communicate with the pilot of the private plane, according to recordings on LiveATC.net.

-The FAA said the Cessna Citation took off from Elizabethton, Tennessee, on Sunday and was headed for Long Island’s MacArthur Airport.
-Inexplicably, the plane turned around over New York’s Long Island and flew a straight path down over D.C. before it crashed around 3:30 p.m.
+“If you hear this transmission, contact us,” said one pilot who identifies herself as being with the Air National Guard.

-The plane flew directly over the nation's capital, though it was technically flying above one of the most heavily restricted airspaces in the nation.
+The FAA said the Cessna Citation took off from Elizabethton, Tennessee, on Sunday and was headed for Long Island’s MacArthur Airport before it turned around to take a straight path to D.C. and crashed around 3:30 p.m.

 Flight tracking sites showed the plane suffered a rapid spiraling descent, dropping at one point at a rate of more than 30,000 feet (9,144 meters) per minute before crashing in the St. Mary’s Wilderness.